WayneBrown/learnwebgl2/_sources/08_animations/01_introduction.rst

   double buffering
-    The use of two frame buffers: one *offscreen frame buffer* to render into, and another *onscreen frame buffer* that hold what is visible to the user.
+    The use of two frame buffers: one *offscreen frame buffer* to render into, and another *onscreen frame buffer* that holds what is visible to the user.

   offscreen frame buffer
     A rectangular, 2D array of pixel values that holds a rendering.